Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-06-22 - Interrupts Cont..md

 # Lecture 09-06-22 - (Fire Drill Occurred)

-Refer to [[Lecture 09-01-22]] for the discussion about  Programmed IO/Polled IO vs Interrupt Driven IO.
+Refer to [[Lecture 09-01-22 Process and Intro To Interrupts]] for the discussion about  Programmed IO/Polled IO vs Interrupt Driven IO.

 > We have learned about interrupts however not how to process them.